 - 1) Summer mini-grants are awarded by DPI to establish or expand homeless education programs as stipulated in the McKinney-Vento Act. - 2) The minimum amount of an allotment to eligible entities is \$2,000 and the maximum amount is not to exceed \$25,000. - 3) Funds for summer mini- grants may be used for allowable program expenditures beginning on May 10th and ending on September 30th with a liquidation date of December 30th. - 4) Summer mini-grant funds may only be used for allowable costs for McKinney-Vento Homeless Education Program implementation.

 Special Education Programs

-PUBLIC SCHOOLS OF NORTH CAROLINA STATE BOARD OF EDUCATION DEPARTMENT OF PUBLIC INSTRUCTION FINANCIAL AND BUSINESS SERVICES DIVISION OF SCHOOL BUSINESS related services to children with disabilities ages 3 through 21.
+PUBLIC SCHOOLS OF NORTH CAROLINA STATE BOARD OF EDUCATION DEPARTMENT OF PUBLIC INSTRUCTION FINANCIAL AND BUSINESS SERVICES DIVISION OF SCHOOL BUSINESS

 IDEA - SECTION 611 GRANTS TO STATES (PRC 060)